-- 4. Communication with those Identified as Emergency Contacts: - a.
+4. Communication with those Identified as Emergency Contacts:

+a.
 University officials shall use Emergency Contact information to contact in case of a personal emergency.
 Examples for the use of this type of information include: illness, accident, etc., such as when the student/employee is unable to communicate to emergency personnel.

-2.35.1.1.9 Telephone Equipment Use (See also Policy 2.35.1.34 Mobile Communication Device Usage Policy)
+2.35.1.1.9 Telephone Equipment Use

-- A. Purpose: This policy specifies the appropriate use of university telephones, pagers, fax machines and telephone credit cards. - B. Policy: University desk telephones, cell or mobile telephones, pagers, fax machines, and telephone credit cards shall be used for NMSU business purposes: deans, department heads, directors and other administrative officers shall be responsible for the fiscal management of telephone related expenditures. - 1.
+A. Purpose: This Rule specifies the appropriate use of university telephones, pagers, fax machines and telephone credit cards.

+- B. Operational Rule: University desk telephones, cell or mobile telephones, pagers, fax machines, and telephone credit cards shall be used for NMSU business purposes: deans, department heads, directors and other administrative officers shall be responsible for the fiscal management of telephone related expenditures. - 1.
 In the event that it is necessary to make a personal long distance call, the call shall be charged to an employee's personal credit card or home phone whenever possible. - 2.
 If a personal long distance call or fax is charged to a university desk phone, fax machine, pager or credit card, the employee shall identify that the call is personal in nature on the monthly statements sent from telecommunication and networking services and shall reimburse the university for such calls.
 Employees are required to sign monthly certifications stating that all calls not reimbursed are business related. - 3.
 Management shall periodically review personal calls of each employee to verify that the employee reimburses the university.